-Conflict of interest guidelines
+Conflict of interest guideline

-This guidance material accompanies the RMIT Staff ethics and integrity policy and the Conflict of interest process and assists in identifying actual and potential conflicts of interest (COI).
+This guidance material accompanies the RMIT Staff ethics and integrity policy and the Conflict of interest policy process and assists in identifying actual and potential conflicts of interest (COI).
 Individuals are expected to make themselves aware of actual or potential COI scenarios and must declare them immediately as they arise.
 Staff members who temporarily have delegation of authority should also consider whether they are now in a COI scenario.

-Declarations are made by following the Conflict of interest process.
+Declarations are made by following the Conflict of interest policy process.
 Occasionally an individual may find themselves in an actual or potential COI situation and will not have time to follow the proper process – for example arriving to interview a candidate who you realise you know personally only after you see them.
 On these occasions the individual should immediately pause the proceedings and discuss the scenario with the appropriate personnel and agree next steps.

 The Staff ethics and integrity policy defines a COI as: